rmproton/aurelius/readme.md

 5. More standardized Vue.js application structure

 Refactoring the application to use a router view is a priority for future development.
 This will involve restructuring the application's component hierarchy, implementing vue-router, and updating the navigation logic throughout the app.
 While this refactoring process will require significant effort, it will greatly improve the app's maintainability and scalability in the long run.

+## Quotes

+## Quotes

+Aurelius features inspirational quotes to motivate users on their recovery journey.
+These quotes are updated every six months to provide fresh content and ongoing inspiration.

+For convenience and to maintain the extension's commitment to privacy, these quotes are provided through a local JSON file rather than making requests to an external API.
+This approach offers several benefits:

+1. **Privacy**: No external API calls are made, ensuring user privacy and data protection.
+2. **Offline Functionality**: Quotes are available even when the user is offline.
+3. **Performance**: Faster access to quotes as they're stored locally.
+4. **Reduced Dependencies**: No reliance on external services for this feature.

+The quotes are stored in a `quotes.json` file within the extension's codebase.
+This file is updated with the extension releases, ensuring users receive new content periodically without compromising their privacy or the extension's offline capabilities.

+Developers contributing to Aurelius can update the `quotes.json` file during the bi-annual content refresh, providing users with a continually evolving source of motivation and inspiration.